theme-next/theme-next.org/source/docs/third-party-services/external-libraries/index.md

 ### Jquery Lazyload

-{% exturl Jquery Lazyload https://github.com/tuupola/jquery_lazyload %} is a modern vanilla JavaScript version of the original Lazy Load plugin.
+[Jquery Lazyload](https://github.com/tuupola/jquery_lazyload) is a modern vanilla JavaScript version of the original Lazy Load plugin.
 Lazy Load delays loading of images in long web pages.
 Images outside of viewport will not be loaded before user scrolls to them.
 This is opposite of image preloading.

 {% tabs lazyload %}
 <!-- tab Installation → -->